chainguard-dev/edu/content/chainguard/chainguard-images/reference/kustomize-controller/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Kustomize-controller"
+    parent: "kustomize-controller"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Kustomize-controller** Image.
+This page shows detailed information about all public variants of the Chainguard **kustomize-controller** Image.

 ## Variants Compared
 The **kustomize-controller** Chainguard Image currently has 0 public variants: